workshopper/learnyoureact/exercises/proptypes/problem.en.md

-Let's add validation to passed values.
+Let's learn to validate that our components get passed all needed properties.

-Input data that is passed into the component can be accessed by `render()` via `this.props`

-As you build and rely on your common components (buttons, form fields etc.) it's helpful to ensure the components are being used correctly.
+As you build and rely on common components (buttons, form fields etc.), it's helpful to ensure the components are being used correctly.

-You can do this by specifying `propTypes`.
-While in development mode `React.PropTypes` exports a range of validators that can be used to make sure the data you receive is valid.
+You can do this by specifying `propTypes`. `React.PropTypes` contains a range of validators that can be used to make sure the passed-in data is valid.

 ```
 React.createClass({